SERVICE DOGS FREQUENTLY ASKED QUESTIONS!

 Acquisition of a Smoky Mountain Service Dog is a six-step process.

-Step One - fill out the Preliminary Application Form on our web site and submit.
+Step One - fill out the Preliminary Application Form on the web site and submit.
+You will be contacted for a telephone interview within one week.

-Step Two - if the Preliminary Application Form is approved by SMSD, you will receive a more detailed Screening Application.
-The completed Screening Application must be returned to SMSD along with a non-refundable $50 deposit.
-When a Contract Agreement is signed, the $50 will be applied to the cost of the service dog.
+Step Two - if the Preliminary Application Form is approved by SMSD, you will receive a more detailed Full Application within two weeks.
+The completed Full Application must be returned to SMSD along with a non-refundable $50 deposit.
+When a Contract Agreement is signed, the $50 will be applied to cost of the service dog.

-Step Four - If the client is recommended by the Medical Consultation Team, then the Client and SMSD will enter into a Contract Agreement (includes price agreement).
+Step Four - If the client is recommended by the Client Application Team, then the Client and SMSD will enter into a Contract Agreement (includes price agreement).
+Pricing policy applies only to autism clients as dogs are placed with disabled Veterans at no cost.

 If it costs $20,000 to $25,000 to train and qualify a service dog, how can SMSD provide a dog for $12,500?